Author: Lem Chuck Moth

 - The Legend of Lord Lac Quan

 The Vietnamese legend of the Dragon Lac Long Quan who came to the Hong-plane from the sea, teaching civilization and rice cultivation sound very much the same as the Tai mythology of Khun Borom (Xiang-Mai: The Tai Mythology: The Tai's Flood Myth).
-This attribution agrees with the Cham mythology of Po-Nagara, on the formation of Annam.
+This attribution agrees with the Cham mythology of Po-Nokora, on the formation of Annam.
 It also reveals to us that the Draconian culture of China (as well as of Annam) was sea-born from the family of Paramkamboja kings of Southeast Asia.
-Through Dai-Viet's account, we know that Lord Lac later retired back at the sea, leaving Dai-Viet into the whole control of the Han dynasty.
+Through Dai-Viet's account, we know that Lord Lac later retired back at the sea, leaving China into the whole control of the Han dynasty.

-- The Chou's development of Central China
+- The Chou's Development of Central China

 Under the leadership of a Tsu prince, ancient Chinese tradition recalled about the formation of the Wu state that later became the countries of the Chinese Han, the Annamite Yueh and the Japanese ancestors (Notes: The Tsu vs the Wu).
 At the mean time, the occupation of the Xia Dynasty promoted the Tai Culture along the eastern Ta-Tsin Country but did not cover-up the eastern barbarian states of Jinnan.